ares333/php-curl/README.md

 Just a basic kernel class demonstration, maybe not runnable.

 **demo2.php**<br>
-This demo is advanced usage with CurlMulti_My.It's porpuse is to show as much features as possible with as little code as possible.The target site maybe changing,so the code maybe not runnable.
+This demo is advanced usage with CurlMulti_Base.It's porpuse is to show as much features as possible with as little code as possible.The target site maybe changing,so the code maybe not runnable.

 **demo3.php**<br>
 Perfect clone the target site.